The parish of

 also had a chapel of ease, and there were many, smaller chapels at

-The OPC (Genealogy) for Perranzabuloe is Mark Jose who can be contacted
+The OPC (Genealogy) for Perranzabuloe is Mark Jose who

 For information about (and contact details for) the current parish